ErpNetDocs/tech/modules/projects/ai/ingest.md

 - Correct totals (net, VAT, currency)
 - The original document is attached

-you do **not** need to replicate the supplier’s line breakdown exactly inside ERP.net.
+You do **not** need to replicate the supplier’s line breakdown exactly inside ERP.net.

 ## 3. How Ingest AI works – end-to-end flow